NIH Clinical Center Search the Studies: Study Number, Study Title

 National Institute of Allergy and Infectious Diseases

-Recent trials of gene transfer treatments using mouse retrovirus vectors for infants with XSCID have been performed and have demonstrated that this type of gene transfer can be an alternate approach for significantly restoring immunity to infants with XSCID.
+Trials of gene transfer treatments using mouse retrovirus vectors for infants with XSCID have been performed and have shown this type of gene transfer can be an alternate approach for significantly restoring immunity to infants with XSCID.
 However, among the 18 infants with XSCID benefiting long-term from the gene transfer treatment, 5 developed T-lymphocyte leukemia and 1 died of this leukemia.
-Furthermore, when older children with XSCID were treated with gene transfer, the restoration of immunity was very much less than seen in the infants.
-These observations of gene transfer treatments using mouse retrovirus vectors to treat infants and older patients with XSCID suggests that safer and more effective vectors were needed, and that there also may be a need to give chemotherapy or other mode of conditioning to increase engraftment in the marrow of the gene corrected blood stem cells.
-Our data and other published studies suggest that lentivectors that are derived from the human immunodeficiency virus and have the properties of our highly modified vector called CL20-4i-EF1 - h >=c-OPT have a reduced interaction with nearby genes and therefore less of a tendency to activate genes that may lead to cancer formation.
-Also, this type of lentivector may work better at getting into blood stem cells.
+When older children with XSCID were treated with gene transfer, the restoration of immunity was much less than seen in the infants.
+These observations of gene transfer treatments using mouse retrovirus vectors to treat infants and older patients with XSCID suggest that safer and more effective vectors were needed and that there also may be a need to give chemotherapy or another mode of conditioning to increase engraftment in the marrow of the gene-corrected blood stem cells.
+Our data and other published studies suggest that lentivectors derived from the human immunodeficiency virus and have the properties of our highly modified vector have a reduced interaction with nearby genes and therefore less of a tendency to activate genes that may lead to cancer formation.
+This type of lentivector may work better at getting into blood stem cells.

-The study purpose is to evaluate safety and effectiveness of lentiviral gene transfer treatment at restoring immune function to 23 XSCID patients who are 2 to 40 years of age, and have significant impairment of immunity.
-Early evidence for effectiveness will be defined by appearance and expansion in the circulation of the patient s own gene corrected T-lymphoc...
+The study's purpose is to evaluate the safety and effectiveness of lentiviral gene transfer treatment in restoring immune function to 35 XSCID patients who are 2 to 40 years of age and have significant impairment of immunity.
+Early evidence for effectiveness will be defined by appearance and expansion in the circulation of the patient s gene-corrected T-lymphocytes with a functional >=c gene and improved laboratory measures of immune function.
+The primary endpoint for efficacy will be at 2 years after treatment and will include these laboratory parameters plus evidence for clinical benefit.
+Evidence for safety will focus on the maintenance of a diversity of gene-marked cells and no occurrence of abnormal patterns of production of blood cells or any leukemia or other cancer.

 --Back to Top--